 It’s the Saturday before Thanksgiving, and Samuel Wynn is spending the morning riding in a truck around a St. Louis neighborhood picking up bags of donated food.

-Some are so heavy that they take two boys to lift.
+Some are so heavy that they take two Scouts to lift.

-“People put in a lot of metal can goods and other food for us Scouts to pick up,” says Samuel, 11, a Tenderfoot Scout in Troop 51.
+“People put in a lot of metal canned goods and other food for us Scouts to pick up,” says Samuel, 11, a Tenderfoot Scout in Troop 51.

-After being gathered from residents’ porches and doorsteps by Greater St. Louis Area Council Boy Scouts, Cub Scouts, Venturers and Explorers, donations are taken to local firehouses and food pantries.
+After being gathered from residents’ porches and doorsteps by Greater St. Louis Area Council Scouts BSA members, Cub Scouts, Venturers and Explorers, donations are taken to local firehouses and food pantries.
+Hundreds of local food pantries receive the donations.
 Scouts sort and box food items before sending them on to the St. Louis Area Foodbank, a nonprofit food distribution center.
-Hundreds of local food pantries receive the donations.
 After that, they’re picked up by some of the nearly 400,000 people the food bank network serves in Missouri and Illinois.

 Despite the physically demanding work, Samuel has participated in Scouting for Food every year for the last four years since he was a Cub Scout.
 He looks forward to this giant service project every November.